DIAGNijmegen/rse-grand-challenge-forge/README.md

 ```

 This will output an algorithm-template directory in the `/tmp` directory.

-> [!NOTE]
-> By default, the forge does quality checks on the template that may require docker.
-> You can disable these via `-n`

 Via API the algorithm-template generation can be done via: